 - Supportive care

-Heating pads and Ice packs can help to relieve the sciatica symptoms temporarily.
+Heating pads and Ice packs can help to relieve the Herniated Disc symptoms temporarily.
 There should be regular monitoring for changes or improvements in condition.

 Non-steroidal anti-inflammatory drugs and Muscle relaxants are the drug of choice to relieve symptoms.
 However, in most cases, the pain is excruciating and may require steroid and nerve pain medications to subside.

-Ice packs and Physical exercise comprising of stretching, correcting your posture are an integral part of sciatic treatment.
+Ice packs and Physical exercises comprising of stretching, correcting your posture are an integral part of sciatic treatment.